 A total of twelve drills consisting of eight (8) fire drills and four (4) lock down drills, shall be conducted each year, with eight (8) of any combination occurring before December 31st.
 At least one (1) of the eight (8) fire drills shall be held during one of the regular lunch periods, or shall include special instruction on the procedures to be followed if a fire occurs during students' lunch period.
-At least two (2) additional drills shall be held during summer school in buildings where summer school is conducted and one of these drills shall be held during the first week of summer school.
+At least two (2) additional drills shall be held during the first week of summer school.
 The Building Administrator, or designee, shall require those in charge of after-school programs, attended by any individuals unfamiliar with the school building, to announce at the beginning of such programs the procedures to be followed in the event of an emergency.
 The Building Administrator will make the appropriate local emergency responder officials aware of the timing of these drills.
 All drills must be taken seriously at all times.
 From the time the alarm sounds or the announcement until occupants are back in the building or released, there should be no talking during these drills.
-More information on lockdown procedures can be found in Section 3.D. of this Plan.
+More information on lockdown procedures can be found in Section 2.D. of this Plan.